 The MA Applied Linguistics for Language Teaching is designed for applicants from both home or overseas who wish to pursue a career in teaching foreign languages.
 You should have an equivalent of at least 12 months of classroom-based experience of teaching on a full-time basis.
 The course offers advanced enquiry into the processes of language learning, with specific reference to second and foreign language learning.

-You will study five core modules and be able to choose one optional module.
+You will study two core modules and choose two optional modules.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.